 - employment and volunteering opportunities.

-Health information and other sensitive information – as a health service, and as part of providing our services, we collect health information and other sensitive information.
+Hear and Say is a health service, and as part of providing our services we collect health information and other sensitive information.
 Sensitive information we collect includes personal information such as:

 - medical history